jonathantorres/health/CONTRIBUTING.md

 # How to contribute

 Thanks for contributing!
 Just follow these single guidelines:
-- You must follow the PSR-2 coding standard.
-Please see [PSR-2](http://www.php-fig.org/psr/psr-2/) for more details.
-With these tweaks:
-    - Always use spaces!

 - All features or bugfixes must have an associated issue for discussion.
 If you want to work on an issue that is already created, please leave a comment on it indicating that you are working on it.